RayPT808/activitytracker/README.md

 - `DeleteActivity`: Component for confirming and performing delete actions
 - `UpdateActivity`: Component used to handle updates to previously logged activities

-These components extend functionality of core screens like Dashboard and Profile, and promote separation of concerns.
+These components extend the functionality of core screens like Dashboard and Profile, and promote the separation of concerns.

 ---